Dr Jayne Jeffries

 - Visual Methodologies: Context, Methods, Analysis and Interpretation

-I contribute to postgraduate teaching in the School of Computer Science as part of the EPSRC Centre for Doctoral Training.
+Past teaching experience at Newcastle, in the School of Computer Science as part of the EPSRC Centre for Doctoral Training.

 CSC8602: Research Methods for Digital Civics (SCS)